-The most significant gold investment would be in the form of jewelry.
 However, gold is now more well-known for its bullion.
 Gold bars and coins approved by governments have the weight and purity to be desirable investments.
 With this in mind, gold has averaged a 12% annual return since 2004.
 However, there is now a 32% yearly demand for gold.
-Gold has to be one of the most popular precious metals on the market since it is the most universally acknowledged method of financing.
+Gold is one of the most popular precious metals on the market since it is the most universally acknowledged method of financing.

 What Will I Learn?